-The Message Editor's Email Designer includes a Dynamic Content feature that allows you to target content to specific groups of contacts.
+The Message Editor's Email Designer includes a Dynamic Content feature that allows you to target content to specific groups of Contacts.
 Like other parts of your messages, Dynamic Content is organized in zones.
 Within each zone, you can add one or more Dynamic Content blocks, each including one of three targeting parameters:

 - A database field (standard or custom), like Country or City,

-- a specific recipient group,
+- a specific Contact group,

 NOTE: While there is no restriction on the number of blocks within each Dynamic Content zone, you should always stay cognizant about how you'll manage your content.
 Managing your message can become unwieldy if your zone contains too many blocks.